Iceegan/te30_modified/README.md

 ## Software and Dependencies
 [back to contents](#table-of-contents)

-These instructions are a slightly modified version of the instructions provided in the [FNCS Tutorial](https://github.com/FNCS/FNCS-Tutorial/tree/master/demo-gld-ns3) on FNCS with GridLAB-D.
+These instructions are a modified version of the instructions provided in the [FNCS Tutorial](https://github.com/FNCS/FNCS-Tutorial/tree/master/demo-gld-ns3) on FNCS with GridLAB-D.

 `git` and `build-essential` will need to be installed to perform the following software installations.